microsoft/qsharp/katas/content/superposition/even_sup_two_qubits_complex_phases/solution.md

 $$S\frac{1}{\sqrt2} \big(|0\rangle + |1\rangle\big) = \frac{1}{\sqrt2} \big(|0\rangle + i|1\rangle\big)$$

-So the S gate now answers the question of how to do the conversion 5.4.
+So the $S$ gate now answers the question of how to do the second transformation.

 To summarize, the state we need to prepare can be represented as follows:
 $$ZH|0\rangle \otimes SH|0\rangle$$